 There are a few options you can include for free, such as Amazon Pay and Square.
 Other gateways may require a one-time payment, or involve various fees.
 Be sure to research each platform carefully before signing up, so you understand its terms and requirements.

-WooCommerce may be easy to set up, but you don’t want to rush out a basic storefront and hope for the best.
+WooCommerce may be easy to set up, but you don’t want to rush out of a basic storefront and hope for the best.
 Running a successful e-commerce store requires planning, time, and commitment.
 On the plus side, many of the most effective strategies are easy to use and very accessible.

 If you’re looking to maximize your WooCommerce sales, you’ll want to start by: